|Type of tour:||Guided|

 The currency in Japan is the yen (¥) and is pronounced as ‘en’, with no ‘y’ sound.
 Though ATMs are everywhere in Japan, it is not always easy to use them as most only work with Japan-issued bank cards and credit cards.
 The exception is Japan’s post office ATMs, which accept cards that belong to the following international networks: Visa, Plus, MasterCard, Maestro, Cirrus American Express and Diners Club cards.
 In addition to postal ATMs, you will find a few international ATMs in big cities and at the major airports.
 International cards also work in Citibank Japan ATMs.

 A single room may be available locally on payment of a supplement but, as some of the Japanese-style hostels are quite small, this cannot be guaranteed.
+We therefore do not book single supplements in advance on this tour.

 The first few days riding are undulating, giving you ample time to warm up for the inclines towards the end of the trip, but averagely fit cyclists will have no problems.